Ventrosky/game-projects/README.md

 # Connect4
-Connect4 implementation in JavaScript using minimax alghoritm and Phaser framework.
+Connect4 implementation in JavaScript using minimax alghoritm and [Phaser](https://phaser.io/) framework.

-link:
+Game link:
 https://ventrosky.github.io/connect4/

+Some of the graphic assets I use are made available under public domain license by [Kenney](https://www.kenney.nl).